codebind-luna/problem-solving/davis_staircase/README.md

 Given the respective heights for each of the  staircases in his house, find and print the number of ways he can climb each staircase, module  on a new line.

-For example, there is s staircase in the house that is n=5 steps high.
+For example, there is s=1 staircases in the house that is n=5 steps high.
 Davis can step on the following sequences of steps:

 ```
 1 1 1 1 1